-I take the guess work all out of it for you and give you a no-nonsense nutrition approach to get you exactly where you want to be, on the ice kicking butt.
+I take the guess work all out of it for you and give you a no-nonsense nutrition approach to get you exactly where you want to be, on the ice making plays and scoring goals.
 All you have to do is adhere to it and make it fit your schedule.
 Make sure you check out my muscle building and fat loss blogs on these topics.

 You have to make things fit your schedule for them to be realistic.
 Whether you have kids, travel with your job, train in the morning, train during lunch hour at work or school, train at night, have shift work hours, have schoolwork or extracurricular activities, whatever it may be.
-The nutrition plan was designed to both be very flexible with timing and also provide world class results.
+Your nutrition plan needs to be designed to both be very flexible with timing and also provide world class results.

-This is crucial, before you even begin the In-season System, review the nutrition manual and meal plans and plan your meal plan to how it’s going to work with your schedule.
+This is crucial to have in place before you begin any hockey training program.
+You need to review your nutrition and meal plan approach and map out how it’s going to work with your schedule.
 This crucial step can make or break you.

 This step goes hand-in-hand with step #1.
-Controlling and optimizing your nutrition can not be mentioned often enough for its importance to your results with this system.
+Controlling and optimizing your nutrition can not be mentioned often enough for its importance to your results with any hockey training system.

 Print off your grocery list and take it with you to the store and have all of your food ready to go each and every week.
 Whether you purchase in bulk and want to only go shopping once a week, or if you’re somebody who buys only a little at a time because they are buying more fresh then you are frozen then go to the grocery store 2-3 times a week.

 Whatever your situation demands, print off your list and be prepared.
 If you fail to plan then you’re planning to fail.
-You should have all of your food ready to go the day BEFORE you even start your meal plan and this is a habit you want to install into your brain.
+You should have all of your food ready to go the day BEFORE you even start your meal plan.
+This is a habit you want to install into your brain.

 The idea is to pick a time of day where you know you have time, and do your grocery shopping that day.
 Do it at this time every single week so it is not sporadic and you don’t run out of anything.

-For example, you work 9-5pm or have school 8-3pm every Tuesday and Tuesday is also your off day from the gym so this is a perfect time to get your grocery shopping in.
+For example, you work 9-5pm or have school 8-3pm every Tuesday — and Tuesday is also your off day from the gym, this is a perfect time to get your grocery shopping in.
 Also, so you don’t forget, keep your grocery list in your car.
-In the case scenario, you would do your grocery shopping every week on the way home from work or school on Tuesday nights.
+In this case scenario, you would do your grocery shopping every week on the way home from work or school on Tuesday nights.
 It’s not rocket science, you have the time.

-For me, Wednesday and Sunday are my grocery days.
+For me personally, Wednesday and Sunday are my grocery days.
 Make this a part of your lifestyle so you’re not going to the fridge for meal time and seeing it’s empty.
 You need to create your environment and not allow your environment to downgrade your results.

 #3: Print off this week’s workout sheets

 Just like your grocery list, print these off like clockwork every single week.
-Preparation is key to changing your physique and any real coach or athlete will tell you that.
-You cannot just wing this and try and keep it on your phone or try and remember your workouts.
+Preparation is key to changing your physique/performance and any real coach or athlete will tell you that.
+You can’t just “wing it” and try and keep it on your phone or try and remember your workouts.
 You will forget something, it’s harder to take notes, and it just ends up in a less effective mess.